 A Wildlife Oasis in the City

 Willow Reserve is a 23-acre urban oasis on the City of Saint Paul’s North End.
-For nearly a century, the land was privately held and used for agriculture.
+The land was privately held and used for agriculture for nearly a century.
 In the 1960s, the City of Saint Paul and local neighbors purchased the site and established a bird and wildlife reserve.